CivicActions/agile-california/README.md

 p.
 The [devops-manual](https://github.com/CivicActions/agile-california/blob/master/documentation/devops-manual.md) describes how to install and run the prototype on a local sandbox, deploy the application to AWS and configure a continuous delivery (integrated testing and deployment) automation job.

 q.
 Our entire software stack is open source and provided free of charge.
+All licenses are documented in associated [LICENSE.md](https://github.com/CivicActions/agile-california/blob/master/LICENSE.md).